TRIQS/ctseg/doc/guide/step_by_step.rst

 Running the solver in parallel
 ******************************

-The CTSEG-J solver supports MPI parallelism.
+The CTSEG solver supports MPI parallelism.
 If the solver run is set up in a file ``script.py``, a parallel run is typically achieved with the command::

     mpirun -np <n_cores> python script.py